 Keeping Your Dog Intact

 By not spaying or neutering your dog, you might be biting off a little more than you can chew.
-Here are 9 important facts to consider if you decide to keep her intact.
+Here are 9 important facts to consider if you decide to keep your dog reproductively intact.

 If you decide to delay spaying or neutering your dog, for whatever length of time or whatever reason, here is something else to consider- Some people just may not be cut out to deal with an intact male or female dog in their household.
 Here are some caveats and considerations:

-8. As with unspayed females, unneutered male dog behavior must be under your control and supervision at all times.
+As with unspayed females, unneutered male dog behavior must be under your control and supervision at all times.
 It is the height of irresponsibility to allow them to wander.
-Unlike females, unneutered males are fertile all the time, and they can create a neighborhood population explosion in no time at all.
+Unlike females, unneutered males can procreate all the time, and they can create a neighborhood population explosion in no time at all.

 9. Intact dogs are less welcomed in public.

 Remember that in the larger world outside your door, intact dogs are the minority.
 By choosing to have an unneutered male (in particular, because he is visually easy to identify), you restrict your options and access to different environments, including dog runs and doggie day care.
 You will likely be required to explain and defend your decision not to neuter your dog; be prepared, be polite, and have a very thick skin.